scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/05 - Database Sharding.md

 * **Horizontal Sharding:** Divide data across multiple servers based on rows (e.g., users with IDs 1-1000 on server 1, users 1001-2000 on server 2).
 * **Vertical Sharding:** Divide data based on columns (e.g., user profile information on one server, user posts on another).

-### **Next Steps**

-In the next session, we'll discuss different sharding strategies and explore the challenges and considerations of implementing database sharding.
-Stay tuned\!

 ---

 ### 🔙 [Back](../README.md)